Federal Work Study

 If you are a work-study supervisor and have questions about work-study, please visit our work-study supervisor webpage.

-To be considered for work-study, you should answer “yes” to the work-study question on the Free Application for Federal Student Aid (FAFSA) every year.
+To be considered for work-study, you will need to submit your Free Application for Federal Student Aid (FAFSA) every year.
 Work-study is a need-based program, so not all students qualify.
-If you qualify and funds are available, you will receive work-study on your UTSA offer letter.
+If you qualify and funds are available, you will receive work-study on your UTSA Financial Aid Offer.
 The University Career Center can assist you in finding a position.
 Once you find a position and are hired, you will be paid twice per month based on the number of hours you work.

 Both undergraduate and graduate students may request work-study.
-Graduate students are NOT offered work-study automatically, even if they request it on the FAFSA.
+Graduate students are NOT offered work-study automatically, even if they submit their FAFSA and are eligible.
 They must specifically request it through their Financial Aid Counselor.
 Students who are not eligible for Federal Financial Aid will not be eligible for the work-study program.

 Since work-study is a need-based fund, it must fit within your financial aid budget.
 Scholarships, grants and some student loan programs are also need-based so there may not be room for work-study without taking something away or reducing other offers.
 This depends on the Student Aid Index (SAI), which is referred to as Expected Family Contribution (EFC) for the 2023-2024 academic year, calculated on the information provided on your FAFSA.
 If you qualify for a reduced amount, you may still have work-study, but you will not be able to work as many hours or as long during the school year due to the reduced offer.

 Work-study, as with other types of aid, is offered based on the availability of funds and academic performance and has a limited amount of funding.
-If you indicated you were interested in work-study on your FAFSA, but were not given a work-study offer, check with our office to see if you qualify.
+If you’re interested in work-study, but were not given an offer, check with our office to see if you qualify.

 If you don’t qualify for the work-study program, you may still want to attend the Part-time Job Fair.
 There, you will find opportunities for part-time on-campus as well as off-campus positions.
 These fairs are designed to bring in employers specifically looking to hire college students for part-time work.
 You may also search the Career Center’s Job bank system Handshake for other non-work-study opportunities.